dotastro/hacks-collector/README.md

 List of .Astronomy hacks
 ========================

-This repository is intended to contain information about all hacks that have been carried out as part of the .Astronomy meetings.
+This repository is intended to contain information about all hacks (coding or otherwise) that have been carried out as part of the .Astronomy meetings.
 Each meeting has a folder which in turn contains one file for each hack.
 Adding a file to this repository is easy, and we describe the file format and the steps to take to add a file